red-bote/pengo-papilioplus-fpga/README.md

 To build this project for Papilio Duo, try rolling back to commit 122c2b9007113, or see [here](https://github.com/neiderm/pengo-papilioplus-fpga).

+TODO (8/2026) VGA monitors seem to be fine, but one small LCD panel does not sync.

 Readme from https://code.google.com/archive/p/pengo-papilioplus-fpga/:

 -----------------------------------------------------------------------